 Vaison-la-Romaine is another town with amazing Roman vestiges.
 Located north of Avignon, the town contains some of the most important Roman heritage sites in the country: The Villasse archeological site, featuring the ruins of Roman homes and baths, and Puymin hill, where you can see remains of Roman public buildings.

 Also worth seeing is the ancient Roman bridge across the river Ouvèze.
-Furthermore, Vaison la Romaine features sun-filled squares and beautiful fountains.
-The small town only has about 7,000 inhabitants, but boasts many great restaurants and cafes where you can taste exquisite Southern French cuisine.
+Vaison-la-Romaine also features sun-filled squares and beautiful fountains.
+The small town only has about 7,000 inhabitants, but boasts many restaurants and cafes where you can taste exquisite Southern French cuisine.
 Alternatively, you can also try cooking a local dish with ingredients from the market at home in your own apartment.
-Check Provence’s Food Culture & Southern French Cuisine for inspiration!
+Check out Provence’s food culture & Southern French cuisine for inspiration!

-5. Les Baux de Provence
+5. Les Baux-de-Provence

-Porquerolles is different from the other villages on this list, as it’s located on and island!
-The island Porquerolles can be found just off the Mediterranean coast between Marseille and Cannes.
-Nature on the island has been beautifully preserved, and as a result you’ll find plenty of secluded beaches with white sand and strikingly blue water, as well as a maritime pine forest!
+Porquerolles is different from the other villages on this list as it’s located on an island!
+The island can be found just off the Mediterranean coast between Marseille and Cannes.
+The natural environment has been beautifully preserved, and as a result you’ll find plenty of secluded beaches with white sand and strikingly blue water, as well as a maritime pine forest!

 The island is home to about 200 people, and the small village features a quaint port full of seafood restaurants and cafes.
 This is a place to relax on the beach, hike along the coast, and enjoy the best that Mediterranean life has to offer.
 For more amazing beaches in the area, check out our top 10 beaches in the South of France.